-The past few months have been the most challenging in living memory, from both a personal and business perspective.
+The past year has been the most challenging in living memory, from both a personal and business perspective.
 More or less across the board.

-Prior to the disruption caused by COVID-19 we were increasingly working with clients who were heavily focused on creating a definition for Agile Change Management and developing Agile Change Management capability.
+Prior to the global pandemic we were increasingly working with clients who were heavily focused on creating a definition for Agile Change Management and developing Agile Change Management capability.
 And at that point Agile was as much an ambition as an on-the ground reality for many.

 Fast forward just a couple of months and an Agile approach is no longer just a wishlist item.
 It has become a necessity for Change teams that are being required to move faster than ever, pivot at times daily and respond to increasingly complex situations - in fact as we noted in our infographic at the time Agile is turning organizational Change Management on its head.